Webb-School-Computer-Science-Club/Verallel/README.md

+<a href='https://chrome.google.com/webstore/detail/verallel/gndjmpiohedkdigkpibefbaoboajlnah'>Get it on the webstore</a><br>
+This release is version 1.0.0, so the only feature it has is clickable links to the dropbox from the classpage.

 # Verallel
 A student-made, student-tailored Chrome web extension for Veracross.
 Provides ease of navigation in Veracross, with other quality of life features, and even more in progress.<br>
 Currently, the only features of the extension are to add a link to the dropbox from any class popup in the class tab and to remove the mess of numbers and letters before the name of the actual class in the class tab, but other featues are going to come soon!<br>